 Alcohol Addiction Withdrawal Symptoms: Hangover, depression, dehydration, hand tremors, sickness, fatigue, headache, muscle aches, anxiety, hallucinations.

 Alcohol Overdose Risk: Blood-alcohol levels can be raised to a lethal point if a large quantity of alcoholic drink is consumed within a short period.
 If large amounts of Alcohol are consumed too quickly, vomiting can occur while semiconscious.
-This increases risk of death through asphyxiation as vomit can be aspirated or swallowed blocking air passages to the lungs.
+This increases the risk of death through asphyxiation as vomit can be aspirated or swallowed blocking air passages to the lungs.
 Overdose risks increase if alcohol is mixed with other drugs such as opiates or barbiturates.
 Alcohol addiction plays a major part in accidents, violence, crime and other social disorders where an alcohol-related consequence can result in death.

 Alcohol Legal status: It is legal to drink alcohol over the age of 18 years.
 It is illegal to drink to excess and drive.

-Excessive use of alcohol is frequently cited as a cause for difficulties within a family or within a marriage such as drunken violence directed toward a spouse or children, financial issues caused by compulsive purchase of alcohol or otherwise related to that.
+Excessive use of alcohol is frequently cited as a cause for difficulties within a family or within a marriage such as drunken violence directed toward a spouse or children, financial issues caused by the compulsive purchase of alcohol or otherwise related to that.

 It is hard to over-emphasize just how much stress an individual who has alcohol addiction may cause within his or her immediate family.
 If someone still abuses alcohol over a period of time, his or her behavior is likely to cause bitterness and resentment among relatives.
-While family members may love the alcohol user, they are most likely to despite his or her behavior.
+While family members may love the alcohol user, they are most likely despite his or her behavior.

 Eventually - the love dies.